CedricBeaulac/CedricBeaulac.github.io/_teaching/moindjie.md

 date: 2024-05-01
 ---

 [Issam Moindjié](https://imoindjie.github.io/#index) is a postdoctoral fellow co-supervised with Marie-Hélène Descary.
-Together we develop new models for curve alignement and shape analysis.
+Together we develop new models for curve alignement and shape analysis in images.
+Our joint work has led to one [submission](https://cedricbeaulac.github.io/files/shape.pdf), currently under review.